Skip to main content Skip to footer

 The Skilled Worker visa category of the Points Based System replaced the Tier 2 (General) work visa - applicants in the predecessor category should now be applying through this route for an extension of stay.

-The Skilled Worker visa is similar in many respects to the previous category, but three key changes were introduced which expanded the number and type of jobs which can be sponsored by UK employers.
+The Skilled Worker visa is similar in many respects to the previous category, with key changes introduced to expand the number and type of jobs which can be sponsored by UK employers.
+The main changes were:

 If you have an offer of sponsored skilled employment in an eligible job in the UK, you will require a Skilled Worker visa to work here.